-One may do further analytical investigation on conditions of the the Dyonic Kerr-Sen black hole's parameters and their relations to the $g_{rr},g_{\phi \phi}$ to check whether CTC could be found in the physical spacetime outside the event horizon, $r_{+}$.
-First of all, using (\ref{rD2eq})-(\ref{deq}), we can write $r_\pm$ and $\delta_r=r_{+}-r_{-}$ explicitly in the terms of black hole's parameters, $r_{s},a,Q,P$, as follows,
+One may do further analytical investigation on the conditions of Dyonic Kerr-Sen black hole's parameters and their relations to $g_{rr},g_{\phi \phi}$ to check whether CTC could be found in the physical spacetime outside the event horizon, $r_{+}$.
+First, by using (\ref{rD2eq})-(\ref{deq}), we can write $r_\pm$ and $\delta_r=r_{+}-r_{-}$ explicitly in terms of black hole parameters, $r_{s},a,Q,P$,

-Since we are interested in the case of subextremal black hole, it is clear that $\delta_r$ must be larger than zero.
-This condition leads to two possibilities as follows,
+Since we are interested in the case of subextremal black hole, $\delta_r$ must be larger than zero.
+This condition leads to two possibilities,

 where the case (1.) leads to a lightly charged black hole, where the electric charge must follow the inequality, $0<Q^2<\frac{r_s^2}{2}-P^2-r_s\sqrt{a^2}$, and the case (2.) leads to a highly charge black hole, where the electric charge must follow the inequality, $Q^2>\frac{r_s^2}{2}-P^2+r_s\sqrt{a^2}$.
 The case (2.) is the special feature of the Dyonic Kerr-Sen black hole where high ($Q$)-charge black hole solution is possible without a naked singularity.
 This is the `blue' region mentioned earlier in Fig.~\ref{FIG1}-\ref{FIG4}.